 Keep in mind that Green Bits submits adjustments by amount, rather than to amount, meaning that if we submit this audit as-is, we will be subtracting 8 units from SKU 48004545 in Green Bits and also in your state's traceability system.
 If for any reason the state system is off by +1 and shows 9 of this item, the remaining quantity will be 1 after submitting this audit.

 If you need more time to verify the audit, click Save Draft.
 It's often a good idea to have a second person look it over as well.
 Remember, as long as you entered an accurate Completed At time in the previous step, you can resume sales immediately, even if you're not ready to submit your final adjustments.

 Once you've verified all adjustments, enter an Adjustment Type and Reason, which can be a simple note such as "weekly audit" or "standard reconciliation".
 This information will also be reported to the state along with your quantity adjustments.
-The Reason field must contain less than 300 characters.

 Select Save Adjustments & Report Changes to State.
 This action is final and cannot be undone!